1. Surgical Center

 - Anything else?

 We recommend a shower the evening or morning before surgery and do not apply make-up, creams, shaving lotion, etc. to the affected area.
 We also recommend freshly laundered loose fitting clothes to help reduce the chance of you getting an infection.
 Wear a shirt or blouse that buttons up the front.
 Please be aware that clothing may get stained during your procedure.
 You may also want to bring a jacket or sweater, as our office tends to be a little cool.
-You will be here for several hours on the day of surgery, so bring a good book or a friend.
+You will be here for several hours on the day of surgery, so bring a good book or something to occupy yourself.